cyverse-de/sonora/guidelines.md

     }
 ```

-2. Import all the translation json file(s) into your react component with filename used as namespace.
+2. Import required translation json file(s) into your react component with filename used as namespace.
 For example, if you have named the translation files `common.json` and `search.json`, you can import those translations as

   `const { t } = useTranslation(["common", "search"]);`